alexmavr/verbis/README.md

 - Models are unloaded from memory after 20 minutes of inactivity
 - Compute: Depends on chipset.
 Very low CPU requirements during syncing, sharp spikes in GPU utilization during inference for 1-8 seconds
 - Network: Up to 10 documents may be downloaded concurrently from each connector at peak network bandwidth during syncing

-### Initial Configuration
-- Verbis downloads and locally indexes documents from third-party services authenticated via OAuth on behalf of the user, called “apps”.
-To manage your apps:
-    - Click the gear icon on the top right of the Verbis window
-    - A list of configured apps will appear, along with information on synchronized documents
-    - To add a new app, select the app from the app catalog and click the “Connect” button
-    - Your last active browser window should navigate to an OAuth consent screen
-    - After completing the OAuth consent flow, the application will automatically begin syncing documents locally
-    - If an application is not supported, you may click the “Request” button to notify our team of your request for future support.

 ### Contact Information
 The Verbis AI team (info@verbis.ai)